crowds-cure/cancer/README.md

 - (bug) save in hamburger does not record annotator
 - remove hamburger
 - (bug) logging in as existing user starts with series index 0 again (already measured cases)
-- need to record position of start/end of line drawn
+- need to record position of start/end of line drawn lengths.data[0].handles.end.y near line 40 commands.js
 - change browser tab title from "lightweight viewer" to "RSNA CrowdQuant"

 ### DONE